-After having seen the relationship microstructure-mechanical properties of metals, we propose here to go further by looking at the mechanisms that lead to the breaking of materials when exposed to mechanical loading or aging in a defined environment.
-This will allow us to address the issue related to the durability of metallic materials in conditions of use.
+After having seen the relationship microstructure-mechanical properties of metals, we propose here to go further by studying the mechanisms that lead to the failure of materials when they are exposed to static, or cyclic mechanical stresses, combined with high temperatures or an aggressive environment.
+This will allow us to address the issue of the durability of metallic materials under the conditions of use and the solutions to improve their life time.